alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 `registerModule()`.
 According to rules of symbol selection this will be the very first symbol in process regardless of amount of this symbols in shared objects.
-If access to registered modules information i placed to the same translation unit the neighbor function will access shared data in registered modules list.
+If access to registered modules information is placed to the same translation unit the neighbor function will access shared data in registered modules list.

 The possible ways to have this call done upon module startup: